kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-android.md

 ## Transaction ID

-Every transaction added to the Kin blockchain includes a unique identification that is the hash of the transaction payload.
+Every transaction added to the Kin Blockchain includes a unique identification that is the hash of the transaction payload.

 Notice how the `transferKin` function builds the transaction request locally, records the transaction ID, then sends the transaction to the Horizon server for execution.